Rishabhagrawal52/100-Days-of-ML-Code-Challenge/README.md

    Day 30(01-Sep-2018):

-    working on the implementation of neural network on the kaggle house prices prediction model
+    Working on the implementation of neural network on the kaggle house prices prediction model